Aws-Nassar/My-Productions/Software Project Final Code - Python/ReadMe.md

 ---------------------------------------------------------------------------------

-You need to download customtkinter library and any python program or
+You need to download customtkinter library and any python program or terminal

 ---------------------------------------------------------------------------------

-You can find out the details of the project in the file
+You can find out the details of the project in the "final documentation.pdf" file